 - Download and install ADB drivers on your Windows PC.

 - Using a standard USB cable, connect your Android device to a PC.

 - Furthermore, ensure that Mobile USB drivers are installed on your PC.

 - Go to the location where you’ve installed ADB and Fastboot drivers.
 (For example: C:\Program Files\Minimal ADB and Fastboot folder).
-Then by holding the shift button of your keyboard, right-click on empty space.
+Then by holding the shift button of your keyboard, right-click on space.
 From the list, choose the Open command window here option.
 This will launch the command window.

-- Then type the following commands one after one in the cmd window, and press enter key:
+- Then type the following commands one after one in the cmd window, and press the enter key:

 - With this command, a message saying ‘List of devices attached’ along with few random numbers will appear.
-That means it will confirm that your Android device is successfully connected to PC.
+That means it will confirm that your Android device is successfully connected to the PC.

 - Note: If such a thing doesn’t happen, then either re-install mobile USB drivers or change the USB cable/PC.

 - Type the next command and press enter:

 - This will restart your device into Fastboot mode.